19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (i) for the purchase or acquisition of an HDB flat;

+(ia) to change the manner of holding of an HDB flat from a joint tenancy to a tenancy in common, or vice versa;

+[Act 23 of 2012 wef 01/01/2013]

+(ib) for the transfer of any part (but not the whole) of the member’s estate or interest in an HDB flat to any other person;

+[Act 23 of 2012 wef 01/01/2013]

-(ii) for obtaining a loan to finance or re-finance such purchase or acquisition; and
+(ii) for obtaining a loan to finance or re-finance any purchase or acquisition referred to in sub-paragraph (i); and

+[Act 23 of 2012 wef 01/01/2013]

 (iii) in connection with withdrawals of any money from the Fund,

-there shall, immediately upon any such withdrawal, be a charge constituted on that HDB flat to secure the repayment of the money withdrawn from the Fund including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made and to secure the payment of the minimum sum into the member’s retirement account.
+there shall, immediately upon any such withdrawal, be a charge constituted on that HDB flat to secure the repayment of the money withdrawn from the Fund including the whole or such part, as the Board may determine, of the interest that would have been payable thereon if the withdrawal had not been made.

 [57/2007 wef 01/01/2008]

+[Act 23 of 2012 wef 01/01/2013]

 (2) Upon the constitution of the charge on an HDB flat under subsection (1), the Board shall have the power of sale and all other powers relating or incidental thereto to sell and effectually transfer the title to the HDB flat to any purchaser as if the Board were a registered mortgagee notwithstanding that the charge is not registered under the Land Titles Act (Cap.
 157).